Instrumental Variables with Time-Varying Exposure: Dynamic Effects of Revascularization on Quality of Life: IV for Clinical Exposure

 Just as potential outcomes are indexed against treatment received, it's useful to index potential treatment against treatment assigned.
 To that end, let $T_w(z)$ denote revascularization exposure in wave $w$ when $Z=z$.
 This is defined for all trial participants, regardless of assignment.
 The effect of invasive assignment on revascularization exposure in wave $w$ is therefore $T_w(1)-T_w(0)$.

-Given an \emph{exclusion restriction}, random assignment makes $Z$ independent of potential outcomes and potential treatments.
-This \emph{independence assumption} is formalized as: \begin{assumption}[Independence] For each wave $w\in\{1,...,\Bar{w}\}$, the random variables $Y_w(0),...,Y_w(w),\\ T_w(1), T_w(0)$ are jointly independent of $Z$. \end{assumption} The exclusion restriction in this case asserts that assignment to the invasive arm affects outcomes solely by increasing the likelihood of revascularization.\footnote{Exclusion is formalized by double indexing potential outcomes as in \cite{AIR}.
+Given an exclusion restriction, random assignment makes $Z$ independent of potential outcomes and potential treatments.
+This \emph{independence assumption} is formalized as: \begin{assumption}[Independence] For each wave $w\in\{1,...,\Bar{w}\}$, the random variables $Y_w(0),...,Y_w(w),T_w(1), T_w(0)$ are jointly independent of $Z$. \end{assumption} The exclusion restriction in this case asserts that assignment to the invasive arm affects outcomes solely by increasing the likelihood of revascularization.\footnote{Exclusion is formalized by double indexing potential outcomes as in \cite{AIR}.
 Let $Y_w(t,z)$ denote a participant's wave-$w$ potential outcome given $t$ years of exposure and assignment $z$.
 The exclusion restriction says that $Y_w(t,z)= Y_w(t,z^\prime)$ for each $t \le w$, $z$, and $z^\prime\neq z$.} This assumption is plausible in the ISCHEMIA trial, since randomization to the invasive treatment likely had no direct effects on outcomes.
 Importantly, the exclusion restriction allows assignment to the invasive treatment to affect outcomes via the \emph{timing} of revascularization.

-As in \cite{late94} and \cite{angrist_imbens95}, we assume that invasive assignment either induces revascularization, makes revascularization happen sooner, or leaves revascularization exposure unchanged.
-This is formalized as: \begin{assumption}[Monotonicity] For each wave $w\in\{1,...,\Bar{w}\}$, $T_w(1) \ge T_w(0)$ almost surely. \end{assumption} Given monotonicity, trial participants can be classified in each wave as \emph{compliers} (with $T_w(1)>T_w(0)$), \emph{always-takers} (with $T_w(1)=T_w(0)>0$), or \emph{never-takers} (with $T_w(1)=T_w(0)=0$).
+As in \cite{late94} and \cite{angrist_imbens95}, we assume that invasive assignment either induces revascularization, advances the date of revascularization, or leaves revascularization exposure unchanged.
+This is formalized as: \begin{assumption}[Monotonicity] For each $w\in\{1,...,\Bar{w}\}$, $T_w(1) \ge T_w(0)$ almost surely. \end{assumption} Given monotonicity, trial participants can be classified in each wave as \emph{compliers} (with $T_w(1)>T_w(0)$), \emph{always-takers} (with $T_w(1)=T_w(0)>0$), or \emph{never-takers} (with $T_w(1)=T_w(0)=0$).
 For always- and never-takers, invasive assignment leaves revascularization exposure unchanged.
-For compliers, invasive assignment increases exposure.
+For compliers, invasive assignment increases exposure.\footnote{Appendix \ref{appendix:vytlacil} shows that Assumption \ref{assump:exposure_monotonicity} is equivalent to assuming revascularization decisions arise from a nonparametric latent-index model.}